 What is Water Sensitive Urban Design

 By changing the way we think about urban designs of communities and cities and water management, we will be able to help solve the problems of water shortage, flooding, and pollution while using the natural water cycle to do it.
-In the past building, a city would cause an environmental impact on the surrounding areas of the community.
-This new way of thinking harnesses the potential that water can contribute and uses in the design of the city.
+In the past building, a city would have an environmental impact on the surrounding areas of the community.
+This new way of thinking harnesses the potential that water can contribute and be used in the design of the city.

 In a natural system, rainwater is intercepted by plants and soil that act like a sponge and then used to keep the soil wet and hydraulic flows under control.
 The Types of vegetation, soils, topography, and land use all significantly affect the natural hydrological cycle with resulting changes in the frequency, volume, and duration of runoff.